-Victoria requires two replacement trees be planted for every bylaw protected tree removed.
-Should any tree(s) require removal during this project, replacement tree locations will be determined when a landscape plan is finalized, and a map of those locations will be submitted to Victoria and the developer in a memo before the completion of the project.
+The City of Victoria requires two replacement trees be planted for every bylaw protected tree removed.
+Tree locations will be determined when a landscape plan is finalized, and a map of those locations will be submitted to Victoria and the developer in a memo before the completion of the project.
 Should suitable locations not be available, the developer may seek to donate the trees to a location determined by the municipality.
+Thank you for the opportunity to comment on these trees.